Colorama (band): History

 2018 saw the tenth anniversary re-issue of Colorama's debut album, Cookie Zoo, made available for the first time outside of Japan via a new Madrid-based record label, Banana & Louie Records.

 Following Some Things Just Take Time, Ellis worked extensively both with The Pretenders and with Edwyn Collins.
 Whilst on tour in South America, Chrissie Hynde suggested that he make an album in Welsh with Brazilian musicians – this he did in Rio de Janeiro late in 2018, releasing Joia! as the first solo project under his own name, Carwyn Ellis & Rio 18 in 2019.

 During this period, Ellis also recorded intermittently with American producer and multi-instrumentalist Shawn Lee at his studio in London, which ultimately resulted in the eighth studio album as Colorama, Chaos Wonderland.
-This was released 31 July 2020, and featured a guest appearance from Icelandic-Sri Lankan artist Lay Low on vocal.
+This was released on 31 July 2020, and featured a guest appearance from Icelandic-Sri Lankan artist Lay Low on vocal.

 The most recent album Chaos Wonderland was nominated for the Welsh Music Prize.